TheInfiniteKind/moneydance_open/python_scripts/list_future_reminders/install-readme.txt

 - extract_account_registers_csv         Extract Account Register(s) to csv along with any attachments

 List Future Reminders:                  View future reminders on screen.
 Allows you to set the days to look forward

-Total selected transactions:            One-click.
-Shows a popup total of the register txn amounts selected on screen

 categories_super_window:                Clones MD Menu> Tools>Categories and adds a Quick Search box/capability